pmahnke/mahnke-cocktails/recipe_processed/preakness.md

 stars: 3
 base_spirits: "Bourbon, Bénédictine"
 youtube: "1V0-c6u4xJA"
+description: "A classic Manhattan variation named for the famous horse race, which gets an added layer of herbal complexity from Bénédictine."
 excerpt: |
   Named for a horse race that is not the Kentucky Derby, this Manhattan variation gets a splash of Benedictine for complexity.
 ---